-Complete Monster: The being behind the titular 'Dark Water', a menacing oily substance that devours whatever it touches and is spreading all throughout the world.
+Complete Monster: The Dark Dweller is the being behind the titular "Dark Water," a menacing oily substance that devours whatever it touches and is spreading all throughout the world.
 By proxy, the Dweller is responsible for countless deaths of places that the Dark Water has devoured.
-The Dark Dweller is the true Big Bad of the story, a being focused on domination and destruction who plans to unleash its Dark Water throughout the world, focused only on consuming and controlling what it can.
+The Dark Dweller is focused on domination and destruction who plans to unleash its Dark Water throughout the world, focused only on consuming and controlling what it can.

 "Funny Aneurysm" Moment: Niddler's obsession with food and his cowardice both become a lot less comical when you recall he's a member of a slave race who was sold to Bloth of all people.
-Starvation was clearly a big part of his life before Ren rescued him, and courage likely wasn't rewarded by either the slavers who raised him or the Maelstrom's crew...
+Starvation was clearly a big part of his life before Ren rescued him, and courage likely wasn't rewarded by either the slavers who raised him or the crew of the Maelstrom...

 The Constrictus isn't particularly pretty either.
 And Bloth is bound to cause sleepless nights for anyone who stares at his face too long (i.e. any length of time).

-Opening of episode four.
+The opening of episode four.
 Skulls and bones and creepy ship and carnivorous dragons...

-Squick: In A Drop of Darkness Cray is insistent on marrying Ren while calling him Primus.
+Squick: In the episode "A Drop of Darkness," Cray is insistent on marrying Ren while calling him Primus.
 A whole new level is taken when considering that earlier in the episode Cray muses that Ren might have been her son.

 And any of Bloth's crew.
 Scratch that - any bad guy.
 Konk can fit his entire hand up to the wrist in his giant maw.
 And does.